noahpark101/noahpark101/README.md

 - 👋 Hi, I’m @noahpark101
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning.
+- 🌱 I’m currently learning at Johns Hopkins University.
-- 💞️ I’m looking to collaborate on: TBA
-- 📫 How to reach me: TBA
+- 📫 How to reach me: noahpark101@gmail.com

 <!---
 Welcome to my profile!